Bellfalasch/frontend-forum/slides.md

 transition: slide-left
 ---

+# <twemoji-rolled-up-newspaper/> Sidenote: "our" CMS turned 24

+**Enonic** was founded in 2000 ... in a garage.

+---
+transition: slide-left
+---

 # <twemoji-cherry-blossom/> Curious on CSS layers?

 Two weeks ago on **Smashing Magazine**, inspiring article on "do you really need that framework for that design", covering basically how powerful CSS have become as of late.